Parthshrivastava007/HomeApp/Readme.md

 * Store user credentials securely using AsyncStorage
 * React Query v5 for efficient API data fetching
 * Home list fetched from public mock API
-* Location and distance randomly assigned to each home
 * Navigation with Expo Router
 * Form input validation and clean UI